g-nitin/PaTS/data/README.md

 The `data/generate_dataset.sh` script automates this entire pipeline:

-1.  **Stage 1: Encoding-Agnostic Generation (The Heavy Lifting)**
+1.  **Stage 1: Encoding-Agnostic Generation (The Heavy Lifting)** This initial stage performs computationally intensive tasks that are independent of the final numerical state encoding.

-    *   **Problem Generation**: Creates PDDL problem files (`.pddl`) using a domain-specific generator.
+    - **Problem Generation**: Creates PDDL problem files (`.pddl`) using a domain-specific generator.
 Here we call to the [pddl-generators](https://github.com/AI-Planning/pddl-generators/tree/main) repository.
-    *   **Plan Generation**: Uses the [Fast Downward planner](https://github.com/aibasel/downward) to find an optimal solution (`.plan`) for each problem.
+    - **Plan Generation**: Uses the [Fast Downward planner](https://github.com/aibasel/downward) to find an optimal solution (`.plan`) for each problem.
 Problems that cannot be solved within the time limit are discarded.
-    *   **Plan Validation**: Uses [VAL](https://github.com/KCL-Planning/VAL) to validate the generated plan and produce a verbose log of all state changes (`.val.log`).
+    - **Plan Validation**: Uses [VAL](https://github.com/KCL-Planning/VAL) to validate the generated plan and produce a verbose log of all state changes (`.val.log`).
 Invalid plans result in the problem being discarded.

-2.  **Stage 2: State Trajectory Extraction**
+2.  **Stage 2: State Trajectory Extraction (Text Format)**

-    *   The `data/parse_and_encode.py` script is called for the first time to process the VAL log and reconstruct the full sequence of states in a human-readable text format (`.traj.txt`).
-This text-based trajectory becomes the single source of truth for a given problem.
+    - The `data/parse_and_encode.py` script is invoked to process the verbose VAL log (`.val.log`) and reconstruct the full sequence of states from the initial state to the goal state.
+This sequence is saved in a human-readable text format (`.traj.txt`).
+This text-based trajectory serves as a canonical, encoding-agnostic representation for a given problem.

 3.  **Stage 3: Uniqueness Filtering**

-    *   To prevent data leakage between training and test sets, a unique hash is generated for each (initial state, goal state) pair.
+    - To prevent data leakage between training and test sets, a unique hash is generated for each (initial state, goal state) pair.
 If a newly generated problem is a duplicate of one already processed, it is discarded.

-4.  **Stage 4: Multi-Encoding Processing**
+4.  **Stage 4: Multi-Encoding Processing (Numerical Conversion)**

-    *   The script then **loops through all desired encoding types** (e.g., `bin`, `sas`).
+    - The script then **loops through all desired encoding types** (e.g., `bin`, `sas`).

-    *   For each encoding, it re-invokes `data/parse_and_encode.py`.
-The script reads the intermediate text trajectory and converts it into the specified numerical vector format, saving the results as NumPy arrays (`.npy`).
-This step is very fast as it involves no planning or simulation.
+    - For each encoding, `data/parse_and_encode.py` is called _again_.
+This time, it reads the intermediate text trajectory (`.traj.txt`) and converts it into the specified numerical vector format, saving the results as NumPy arrays (`.npy`).
+This step is computationally inexpensive as it only involves data transformation.

 5.  **Stage 5: Dataset Splitting**
-    *   Finally, `data/analyze_dataset_splits.py` analyzes the distribution of plan lengths across all successfully generated unique problems.
+    - Finally, `data/analyze_dataset_splits.py` analyzes the distribution of plan lengths across all successfully generated unique problems.
 It then creates stratified `train_files.txt`, `val_files.txt`, and `test_files.txt`, ensuring that all instances of a unique (initial, goal) pair are kept within the same split.
+    - This script also determines and saves the `max_plan_length.txt` file, which is used by the `pats.sh` script to set the maximum plan generation length for models during benchmarking.

 ### Data Structure and Format